greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 **DC:** In web developement, there's been hundreds of templating syntaxes developed over the last years.
 The one which has really come to dominate is called Mustache.
 There's lot of derivatives of the Mustache syntax.
 Liquid Templates is also quite popular.

 Prototypo is putting that kind of templating together with SVG.
-So you can have a SVG path syntax, and the point positions, the X and Y positions on an SVG path, rather than being defined literally as integer values, are defined through a templating syntax.
+So you can have a SVG path syntax, and the point positions, the x and y positions on an SVG path, rather than being defined literally as integer values, are defined through a templating syntax.
 That gives you an algebra-equation power of specifying point positions, parametrically.

 This being web based, it's a self contained *node.js* application.
 What I am interested in doing, is making that kind of thing possible to turn into a FontForge plugin.
 So that you would be able to click "export" in the web app, and then have that immediately appear in FontForge.